The Class of 2020 got off to a solid start and the Class of 2019 could be about to blow up

 Still Waiting On: Trey Sanders, John Emery Jr., Devyn Ford, Tyrion Davis-Price

+The 2021 season could be the breakout year for the Class of 2019, so we still are waiting to see more out of this recruiting class.
+But there are some good signs of what this class can offer.
 As for those that did get a chance to play right away, Isaiah Spiller took advantage of an injury to teammate Jashaun Corbin to run for nearly 1,000 yards for Texas A&M while Breece Hall became Iowa State's most productive skill position player.
 Others who could take a big step forward this season include Zach Charbonnet (Michigan), Jerrion Ealy (Ole Miss), Eric Gray (Tennessee), and Tyler Goodson (Iowa).
 We should know a lot more about the potential of this class this time next year.

 — Written by Kevin McGuire, who is part of the Athlon Contributor Network.
 McGuire also contributes to College Football Talk and The Comeback as well as hosts the No 2-Minute Warning Podcast.
 Follow him on Twitter @KevinOnCFB and Like him on Facebook.